calaldees/teachingWorkshops/teacherTraining/cpd.md

 Education secretary said

-> We will have 400 mater teachers to deliver the new Computing Curriculum
+> We will have 400 master teachers to deliver the new Computing Curriculum

 > Deregulate QTS (Qualified Teacher Status) to let schools employ experts

 * [Curse of the expert](https://www.theconfidentteacher.com/2013/10/michael-gove-wrong-qualified-teacher-status/)
-    * Experts in subject areas dose not make them good teachers
+    * Experts in subject areas does not make them good teachers
 * [400 Master Teachers](https://schoolsweek.co.uk/3m-on-and-where-are-all-the-master-teachers/)
     * £3m on and where are all the master teachers?